leehyon/koh-styleguide/file-naming-conventions.md

 ## Binary files

-In principle, all status information such as version number, document status and confidentiality level should already be visible from the file names.
+In principle, all status information[^1] such as version number, document status and confidentiality level should already be visible from the file names.
 The following syntax must be observed:

+[^1]: It does not apply to OPLs, logs and reports that are continually updated.
+These files should be archived regularly.

 ### Date